 I hope Mr. Lorenz is sincere in his wish to carry on the family tradition, and recognizes the price he may pay.
 More than once I have made an offer to buy a business, have been told that the owner and employees agreed I was the candidate most likely to carry on traditions, and then have seen the owner turn around and sell the business to a higher bidder.
 And that happened in small midwestern cities, far from the "get-rich-quick" types Mr. Lorenz fears.

 Reliable Motor Supply

-Licensed to Bill Working as a government engineer, Gregory C. Hildebrand invented several high-tech devices that he can now license to private industry.
+Working as a government engineer, Gregory C. Hildebrand invented several high-tech devices that he can now license to private industry.
 He's not sure, though, how to put a price on the dollars saved and the capabilities gained with his products (Government Issue, June 1991, [Article link]).

 Available accounting techniques can reduce those intangibles to a reliable royalty base denominated in dollars.
 A running royalty with periodic payments proportioned according to use gives the licensee some incentive to arrive at an accurate measure of use.